.NET Project File Analyzers SDK

 are

-analyzed by the appropriate .NET Project File Analyzers: those analyzers are
+analyzed by the appropriate .NET Project File Analyzers.

 The SDK project can - on top of the analysis - also act as a replacement of